lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-optimize-mysql-perf.md

 Please note that there are limits on how many disks you can add for different virtual machine types.
 These limits are detailed in [Virtual Machine and Cloud Service Sizes for Azure](http://msdn.microsoft.com/zh-cn/library/azure/dn197896.aspx).
 You will need 4 attached data disks to follow the RAID example in this article, although you could choose to set up RAID with fewer disks.

 This article assumes you have already created a Linux virtual machine and have MYSQL installed and configured.
 For more information on getting started please refer to How to install MySQL on Azure.

 ###Setting up RAID on Azure
-The following steps show how to create RAID on Azure using the Windows Azure Management Portal.
+The following steps show how to create RAID on Azure using the Azure classic portal.
 You can also set up RAID using Windows PowerShell scripts.
 In this example we will configure RAID 0 with 4 disks.

 ####Step 1: Add a Data Disk to your Virtual Machine

-In the Virtual Machines page of the Azure Management Portal, click the virtual machine to which you want to add a data disk.
+In the Virtual Machines page of the Azure classic portal, click the virtual machine to which you want to add a data disk.
 In this example, the virtual machine is mysqlnode1.

 ![][1]

 On the page for the virtual machine, click **Dashboard**.

 ![][2]

 In the task bar, click **Attach**.

 ![][3]

 And then click **Attach empty disk**.

 ![][4]

 For data disks, the **Host Cache Preference** should be set to **None**.

 This will add one empty disk into your virtual machine.
 Repeat this step three more times so that you have 4 data disks for RAID.